-If you own a business and have a loan for it, and you are planning on buying a home, you might be wondering if the business loan will affect whether or not you can get a mortgage.
-A business loan can impact your credit score if you are the sole proprietor of the business and take out the business loan in your name instead of the business’ name, or if you personally guarantee the loan.
-A lender will be looking to see if you and your credit are stable when they decide to give someone a mortgage loan.
+Getting a mortgage when self employed can be tricky.
+If you own a business and have a loan for it, and you are planning on buying a home, you might be wondering if the business loan will affect getting a mortgage.
+A business loan can impact your credit score.
+And if you are the sole proprietor of the business and take out the business loan in your name instead of the business’ name, that may cause issues.

 How Business Loans Affect Your Credit

-While a business loan that is in the name of the business is not typically figured into the math when a mortgage lender makes its decision, there are some situations where it can impact your credit.
-If you are the sole proprietor of the business, your business loans will have a more significant impact on your personal credit.
+A business loan that is in the name of the business is not typically figured into the math when a mortgage lender makes its decision.
+But there are some situations where it can impact your credit.
+If you are the sole proprietor of the business your business loans will have a more significant impact on your personal credit.

-Some people work for a business as an employee on a salary, and use their personal credit cards for business expenses, then get reimbursed for the charges later.
-However, even if you get that money back later, you are still running up large balances on your personal credit cards now, which can greatly impact your personal credit score and debt to income ratio, both of which are important when buying a house.
+Some people work for a business as an employee on a salary, and use their personal credit cards for business expenses.
+They get reimbursed for the charges later.
+However, even if you get that money back later, you are still running up large balances on your personal credit cards now.
+This can greatly impact your personal credit score and debt to income ratio.
 If you do this, you should consider speaking to your employer about getting a credit card in the business’ name so that your business expenses will not impact your credit score and your debt ratios.

 To keep your business and personal credit scores separate, you can make your business an LLC or a C or S Corporation.
-That will ensure the two are not intertwined and should not hurt your personal credit, making it easier to get a mortgage loan.
-However, you also must take out any type of credit under the business’ name to keep it separate from your credit so it cannot impact things like your mortgage.
+That will ensure the two are not intertwined and should not hurt your personal credit.
+Then take out any business credit under the business’ name to keep it separate from your personal credit so it cannot impact a mortgage application.

 How to Get a Mortgage with a Business Loan